 (f) Venture Capital Trust (VCT)

 - The carry forward rules allow unused annual allowances to be carried forward for a maximum of three tax years.
-Thus 5 April is the last opportunity to use any unused allowance of up to £40,000 from 2014/15.
+This means that 5 April is the last opportunity to use any unused allowance of up to £40,000 from 2015/16.

-- For high earners now is the time to ensure that if they are subject to the tapered annual allowance is there anything they can do about it.
+- For high earners, now is the final time to check, if they are subject to the tapered annual allowance, whether there is anything they can do about it.
 If the client has sufficient carry forward and their threshold income is only just above £110,000, making additional pension contributions could reinstate their whole annual allowance.
 This means more pension savings and the possibility of avoiding a tax charge.

 - In addition to helping high earners gain back their personal allowance, pension contributions can also help families get back their child benefit, which is progressively cut back if one parent or partner in the household has income of more than £50,000.
 Benefit is totally lost when income reaches £60,000.